kowalsking/kowalsking/README.md

 ### Hi there 👋
 I'm creative developer from Ukraine 🇺🇦.

-I'm in love to visuals and aesthetic things, that's why my passion is WebGL, Generative Art and creative web.
+I'm in love to visuals and aesthetic things, that's why my passion is GameDev, WebGL, Generative Art and creative web.

 Visit my [website](https://kowalsking.dev/) to learn more.